-As the Covid19 continues to cause concern, all the Tigley workshops have been postponed until it is safe to meet.
+As the Covid19 continues to cause concern, some Tigley workshops have been postponed until it is safe to meet.
+I am hoping to restart them from mid August but this of course depends on government advice and guidelines.

 There is nothing nicer than sitting amongst like minded people, chatting and eating cake whilst you sew!
 Don’t worry about being a certain level of stitcher, the workshops really are suitable for all levels, unless otherwise stated.
 Nearly all my workshops are delivered from the Tigley Studio in Birlingham in Worcestershire- WR10 3AF.
 My chosen workshops are all based on embroidery- traditional and contemporary, hand and machine, with a bit of appliqué thrown in for good measure.
 I aim to offer several types of workshops- my most popular being: